 The online MBA from NMU’s Global Campus offers asynchronous courses that give students that flexibility.
 The program also includes synchronous classes that take professional schedules into account by meeting once a week in the evening.
 Most importantly for the career ambitions of students, the experienced NMU faculty and innovative program curriculum teach students the high-demand MBA skills they need to excel as modern business leaders.

 MBA Salary Offers Strong Return on Investment

+In 2022, the starting salary for MBA graduates was 53% higher than the $75,000 average for people who only have a bachelor’s degree.
 Many businesses also prefer to promote MBA graduates when looking to fill positions that require higher levels of responsibility and more input into developing business goals and strategies

 MBA Skills Give Professionals a Competitive Edge

 The MBA skills students learn while in a graduate business program not only set them apart from the competition for top jobs in their organization but also gives them transferable skills they can use in every type of business should they decide to change careers.
 MBA graduates also learn skills that are invaluable to those who want to take an entrepreneurial route and launch their own business.